-12 BreadCrumb LX5 fixed nodes on pit crests + 9 mobile ME nodes on shovels + 271 PE nodes on trucks.
-Dual-band 900 MHz/5.8 GHz with InstaMesh <5ms route switching.
-Zetron ACOM 5000 dispatch console integrated directly with the FMS.
+BreadCrumb LX5 fixed nodes on pit crests, ME nodes on shovels and supervision vehicles, and PE nodes on trucks and auxiliary equipment.
+Dual-band 900 MHz (long range, dust penetration) / 5.8 GHz (high throughput) with InstaMesh route switching invisible to the FMS.
+Zetron ACOM dispatch console integrated directly with the FMS for load/route assignment and automatic speed and restricted-zone alerts.

 Architecture guide for designing and deploying Rajant Kinetic Mesh networks in complex industrial operations.
 Cardinal, PE, and ME roles, SCADA/FMS/OT integration, sector-specific sizing, and regulatory considerations for Peru.